school-brainhack/school-brainhack.github.io/content/en/modules/introduction_to_terminal/index.md

      cp statstics.txt .

- * Follow up with Andréanne Proulx to validate you completed the exercise correctly.
+ * Follow up with Natasha Clarke to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources